 Account Associate, Corporate Giving

 Cole Newcomb helps Give2Asia's corporate and foundation clients achieve their international grantmaking goals.
 Before joining Give2Asia, Cole interned with the McCain Institute’s Combatting Human Trafficking Program and with the San Francisco-based legal aid organization, Open Door legal.
 He also served as a summer associate for Calvo Fisher & Jacob LLP and for Humanity United.
 In 2018, Cole received a BA in History, with a specialization in Middle East studies, from Westmont College in Santa Barbara, CA. In his free time, he enjoys taking care of unique houseplants, running, and listening to his favorite vinyl albums.

-As part of our Family Philanthropy team, Emma Baker provides grant support and assists in our donor stewardship efforts.
+Emma works with Give2Asia's corporate donors to accomplish their impact goals.
 A Sweden native, she brings a global perspective with experience in international development and nonprofit management.
 Prior to joining Give2Asia, Emma worked at Fiscal Management Associates, focusing on helping nonprofits build fiscal resilience for increased impact.
 Before that, she worked to help underserved communities across the world access to financial markets through microloans at Kiva.
 She holds a B.S. in International Development from Lund University.